staffanm/ferenda/doc/createdocrepos.rst

    you'll be using is a big topic, and you should think through what URIs you want to use for your documents and their parts.
 Ferenda provides a default implementation to create URIs from document properties, but you might want to override this.
-See also :doc:`linkeddata`.

 The parse step is probably the part of your application which you'll spend the most time developing.
 You can start simple (like above) and